 Capitol Records’ catalog crew engaged Peeples as the writer of the 64-page book that accompanied “Les Paul: The Legend & The Legacy,” a four-CD boxed set released in October 1991.
 Peeples journeyed to the legendary inventor and guitar innovator’s home studio in Mahwah, N.J., the previous May for a marathon midnight to 7 a.m. interview in the same studio where Les and Mary Ford recorded in the 1950s and ’60s.

 Peeples and Paul remained friends until Les’s death in August 2009.
 They’d often get together at the annual NAMM show in Anaheim, and they taped an interview after a long day at the convention in 1992.

 Peeples earned a Grammy nomination in early 1994 as co-compiler/co-producer and liner notes writer for the Monterey International Pop Festival four-CD boxed set (MIPF/Rhino, 1992, now out of print), and traveled to New York City’s Radio City Music Hall for the ceremony (a Billie Holiday boxed set won the award).

 His parents, William A. Peeples and Joan S. Peeples, had met in the late 1940s as students at the University of Illinois in Champaign.
 He was editor of The Daily Illini, she was a writer/reporter.
 At work, they were dedicated journalists; it was all business.
-Romance blossomed nonetheless; they married in 1948, had Stephen in 1951, and daughter Ruth in 1955.
+Romance blossomed nonetheless; they married in 1948, she gave birth to Stephen in 1951, and to daughter Ruth in 1955.

 Other News employees were delighted to show Stephen what they did — how hot-lead Linotype machines worked, how the huge, deafening presses ran downstairs, how the ships unloaded the huge rolls of newsprint at the paper’s dock behind the plant on the Miami River.